top of page

 Depression is not a sign of weakness.
 It can happen to the most determined of people.
 Many famous people, athletes, and celebrities have experienced depression.

 Symptoms of depression can be physical, psychological, and social.
-Hence, its effective and timely treatment really needs to address all of these symptoms.
+Hence, its effective and timely treatment needs to address all of these symptoms.

 Depression Facts